Finiteness properties of affine difference algebraic groups: Zariski closures of difference algebraic groups and the growth group

-A certain numerical invariant analogous to the order and called the total dimension has been introduced in \cite{Hrushovski:elementarytheoryoffrobenius} in a different setting.
-We have chosen to stick to the more traditional naming from \cite{Levin:difference} and \cite{Cohn:difference}, also for the sake of the beauty of the formulation of Theorem \ref{theo: Galoisapplication}.
-From the proof of Theorem \ref{theo: existence sdim}, we immediately obtain: \begin{cor} Let $G$ be a $\s$-algebraic group.
+\begin{ex} The $\s$-algebraic group from Example \ref{ex: split finite} has $\s$-dimension zero and order zero. \end{ex} From the proof of Theorem \ref{theo: existence sdim}, we immediately obtain: \begin{cor} Let $G$ be a $\s$-algebraic group.
 Then the dimension of the growth group of $G$ with respect to some $\s$-closed embedding $G\hookrightarrow\G$ of $G$ into some algebraic group $\G$ equals the $\s$-dimension of $G$.
 In particular, the dimension of the growth group does not depend on the choice of the $\s$-closed embedding $G\hookrightarrow\G$. \end{cor}

-To state the next proposition we need some more definitions.
-A $\s$-ring $R$ is called a \emph{$\s$-domain} if $R$ is an integral domain and $\s\colon R\to R$ is injective.
-If $R$ is a $\s$-domain, the field of fractions of $R$ is naturally a $\s$-field.

-A $\s$-algebraic group $G$ is called \emph{integral} if $k\{G\}$ is an integral domain.
-A $\s$-algebraic group $G$ is called \emph{$\s$-integral} if $k\{G\}$ is a $\s$-domain.
-The \emph{$\s$-transcendence degree} of a $\s$-field extension $K|k$ is the largest integer $n\geq 1$ such that the $\s$-polynomial ring $k\{y_1,\ldots,y_n\}$ may be embedded into $K$.
+We will show that our notions of dimension and order generalize the classical notions.
+(See page 394 in \cite{Levin:difference}.)
+Classically, the $\s$-dimension of a $\s$-variety $X$ is defined by means of the $\s$-transcendence degree, which however only makes sense if $k\{X\}$ is an integral domain with $\s\colon k\{X\}\to k\{X\}$ injective.
+The \emph{$\s$-transcendence degree} of a $\s$-field extension $K/k$ is the largest integer $n\geq 1$ such that the $\s$-polynomial ring $k\{y_1,\ldots,y_n\}$ may be embedded into $K$.
 (If no such integer exists the $\s$-transcendence degree is infinite.)
-See Section 4.1 in \cite{Levin:difference} for more details on the $\s$-transcendence degree.
-The following proposition shows that our notions of dimension and order generalize the classical notions.
-(See page 394 in \cite{Levin:difference}.)

-\begin{prop} If $G$ is a $\s$-integral $\s$-algebraic group, then the $\s$-dimension of $G$ equals the $\s$-transcendence degree of the field of fractions of $k\{G\}$ over $k$.
+See Section 4.1 in \cite{Levin:difference} for more details on the $\s$-transcendence degree. \begin{prop} Let $G$ be a $\s$-algebraic group such that $k\{G\}$ is a integral domain with $\s\colon k\{G\}\to k\{G\}$ injective.
+Then the $\s$-dimension of $G$ equals the $\s$-transcendence degree of the field of fractions of $k\{G\}$ over $k$.